Instructions are one of the important term in contract administration which everyone for a project should know.

 Instructions are given by the Contract Administrator.
 Only Contract Administrator has the power to issue the instructions.

-If the Contract Administrator behaves within the terms of the contract, then the contractor must comply.
+If the Contract Administrator behaves within the terms of the contract administration, then the contractor must comply.

 Always instructions must be given in writing.
 If any oral instruction is given, it must be validated in writing immediately.